Locations:

 Remember all those things you did when you were an expecting or new parent?
 You probably read tons of books and articles and asked friends for advice.
 This sort of research should continue as your kids get older, too.

-“This is the stage where your child’s social behaviors and emotional function are truly developing, so it’s important, as a parent, to educate yourself about teenagers,” Dr. Benore stresses.
+“This is the stage where your child’s social behaviors and emotional function are truly developing, so it’s important, as a parent, to educate yourself about teenagers,” Dr. Benore emphasizes.
 He recommends the CDC website and professional associations like the American Academy of Pediatrics, along with informal educational resources, like TikTok and YouTube videos from credible medical professionals.

 6. Talk to your doctor